Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

-\begin{proof} Given a decomposition of the digraph into closed directed trails, define a map $P:E(G)\rightarrow E(G)$ by $P(e)=e^\prime$, where $e^\prime$ is the edge that comes after $e$ in the closed trail containing $e$.
+\begin{proof} Given a decomposition of the directed multigraph into closed directed trails, define a~map $P\colon E(G)\rightarrow E(G)$ by $P(e)=e^\prime$, where $e^\prime$ is the edge that comes after $e$ in the closed trail containing $e$.
 In order to show that $P$ is a permutation, it remains to be shown that it is injective.
 Hence, assume that

 and, therefore, there is a trail $C$ that contains $e$ and a trail $\tilde{C}$ that contains $\tilde{e}$ such that $e^\prime$ is the subsequent edge in both trails.
 Hence, $C$ and $\tilde{C}$ both contain $e^\prime$ and, since the decomposition demands the trails be disjoint, we get $C=\tilde{C}$.
 A trail cannot contain an edge twice and, therefore, $e$ is equal to $\tilde{e}$.
 Consequently, injectivity of $P$ follows.